EMPOWERING REFUGEES TO LIVE FULL

 For the past year, I've been fortunate to work with a community of refugees from the Democratic Republic of the Congo.
 These resilient people have opened my eyes to the hardships millions of war survivors face every day in their new homes.
 While they are now safe from harm, their struggles are far from over.
 Language, education and transportation barriers prevent them from finding dignified employment.
 So we set off on a mission to find a way for them to make money while eliminating these barriers.

 It dawned on me after seeing my Congolese friends making Valentine's Day cards that crafting handmade products in the comfort of their own apartment would be the perfect way for them to make additional money.
 Jewelry captured their vibrant, optimistic spirit.
 They wouldn’t need to speak English, have a formal education or drive to work.
 They could earn money while caring for their kids and gain a sense of pride knowing they are contributing financially to their family.
 This provides them with the opportunity to generate an income that far exceeds the current wages available to them.
-This arrangement can lift them out from underneath the low income levels they currently endure.
+What makes Kamili unique is that our makers earn above living wages and share ALL profits.
+This arrangement gives them the opportunity to lift themselves from underneath the low income levels they currently endure.

 THE RIPPLE EFFECT